LaxarJS/laxar/docs/manuals/installing_widgets.md

 Some widgets have extra dependencies that should be listed in the `dependencies` section of their `package.json` (or sometimes `bower.json`) file.
 You should compare your widget's dependencies to those of your application, adding missing dependencies.
-If your widget declares its dependencies, you can automate that process using `NPM` (or bower):
+If your widget declares its dependencies, you can automate that process using `npm` (or bower):

 ```sh
 > npm install --save ./application/widgets/my-widget